People

 LAB ALUMNI

-Dr. Jeannine Richards – Jeannine completed her doctorate in the lab of Ellen Damschen at the University of Wisconsin-Madison in 2020.
-Her doctoral research focused on epiphyte communities in Nicaraguan coffee farms.
-Her postdoctoral research in the Yanoviak Lab examined interspecific differences in the effects of lightning on trees.
+Dr. Jeannine Richards – Postdoc – Jeannine’s postdoctoral research in the Yanoviak Lab examined interspecific differences in the effects of lightning on trees.
 She is currently on the faculty at Florida Gulf Coast University.

-Dr. Evan Gora – Evan was trained in forest ecology as an undergraduate in Walt Carson’s lab at the University of Pittsburgh and completed his PhD at UofL in 2018.
-His graduate research focused on the ecology of wood decomposition in Panama, and his postdoctoral research focused on the ecological effects of lightning in tropical forests.
-He is currently a research associate at the Cary Institute of Ecosystem Studies.
+Dr. Evan Gora – PhD 2018, Postdoc – Evan’s graduate research focused on the ecology of wood decomposition in Panama, and his postdoctoral research focused on the ecological effects of lightning in tropical forests.
+He is currently a staff scientist at the Cary Institute of Ecosystem Studies.

-Dr. Jelena Bujan – Jelena joined the lab as a Postdoctoral Associate in 2017 after completing her PhD at the University of Oklahoma, where she studied ant ecology with Mike Kaspari.
+Dr. Jelena Bujan – Postdoc – Jelena joined the lab as a Postdoctoral Associate in 2017 after completing her PhD at the University of Oklahoma, where she studied ant ecology with Mike Kaspari.
 Jelena’s postdoctoral research explored the effects of thermal extremes on ant behavior in Panama.
-She is currently a research associate in Croatia.

 Dr. Benjamin “Max” Adams – PhD 2018 – Max joined the lab as a PhD student in 2013 after completing his MS in Linda Hooper-Bui’s lab at Louisiana State University.
 His dissertation research explored how lianas shape canopy ant species richness.
 Max is currently a postdoc in Scot Powell’s Lab at George Washington University.